Hope. Healing. Support.

 Welcome to my practice.
 In this space, I strive to meet you exactly where you are.
 Together, we’ll build on the strengths you already possess and create a brave space to explore your challenges.
 If you’re uncertain about where to begin, don’t worry—we can chart that course together.

 I use an integrative approach that draws from humanistic, strengths-based, and person-centered modalities.
-My practice is also deeply influenced by feminist and existential theories, recognizing that social contexts, personal freedom, and individual meaning are central to our experiences.
+My practice is also deeply influenced by polyvagal, feminist and existential theories, recognizing that nervous system resilience, social contexts, personal freedom, and individual meaning are central to our experiences.
 As a trauma-informed practitioner, I prioritize creating a safe and inclusive environment.
 My practice is LGBTQIA2S+ friendly and welcoming to people of all cultures.
 My intention is that you feel seen, heard, and understood.

 *Please note that I am not a doctor, nutritionist, or personal trainer.
 I provide support only through counselling and coaching, if you choose to explore other healing modalities such as the ones referenced on this site, I always recommend seeking the advice of a qualified professional.*